-The Cretan Garden soaps are all Cretan organic olive oil soaps.
+The Cretan-Garden soaps are all Cretan organic olive oil soaps.
 Olive oil is a very healthy food product.
 Olive oil is rich in vitamins A, B1, B2, C, D, E, and K and pro vitamin A, and the minerals Calcium(Ca), Copper(Cu), Iron(Fe), Magnesium(Mg), Manganese(Mn), Phosphorus(P).
 Sulphur(S) and Silicon(Si).
 Olive oil is also skin food.
 You can use it as a body-oil or massage oil.
-Recipe for an easy home-made body oil or massage oil is to be found in the following chapter.
-Home made body and massage oils do not smell anymore like olive oil, but like the essential oil which is added.
+A recipe for an easy home-made body oil or massage oil is to be found in the following chapter.
+Homemade body and massage oils do not smell any more like olive oil, but like the essential oil which is added.
 Soaps do not smell olive-oily either: the smell disappeared during the saponification process.
-What remains are the natural smells of the infused herbs, the natural colourants and the essential oils..
+What remains are the natural smells of the infused herbs, the natural colorants and the essential oils.
 The most of the Cretan Garden soaps contain infused Rosemary oil.
 Rosemary has lots of benefits to protect the skin, to nourish the skin, to heal the skin, to prevent aging.

 7. Olive oil: body oil

-Make your own skin conditioner: Buy organic olive oil, and the essential oil used in the soap.
+Make your own skin conditioner: buy organic olive oil, and the essential oil used in the soap.
 Add 200 ml olive oil / 20 drops essential oil [for external use only!] in an empty and well cleaned fluid soap bottle with pump.
-Add just a little hand full of the homemade body oil immediately after washing to the wet and warm body from face to toes, spread it all over the skin.
+Add just a little handful of the homemade body oil immediately after washing to the wet and warm body from face to toes, spread it all over the skin.
 Then dry yourself with a towel.
 A very thin film is left.
 It offers a matt effect to skin, without weighing it, without leaving oily traces.
 It improves skin elasticity while preventing moisture loss that can contribute to the aging process.
-It keeps the skin smooth and soft, while leaving a natural healthy glow, younger looking result, and the wonderful scent of the essential oil.
-You can buy essential oils at House of Deli, Crete.
-Important information about the structure of your skin, skin types, skin health in the blog post: The skin Note: though I have used olive oil, mixed with essential oil, for several decades, I notice that the skin of my face does not like the essential oils in the olive oil any more.
+Furthermore, it keeps the skin smooth and soft, while leaving a natural healthy glow, younger looking result, and the wonderful scent of the essential oil.
+You can buy essential oils at BioAroma, Crete.
+Important information about the structure of your skin, skin types, skin health in the blog post: The skin Note: though I have used olive oil, mixed with essential oil, for several decades, I notice that the skin of my face does not like the essential oils in the olive oil anymore.
 Reason for me to continue with just olive oil.

 8. The scent of the used essential oils

-Cretan Garden soaps contain essential oils, mixed with an infused herb with the same name, a natural colourant from the same dry herb, or mixed with rosemary.
+Cretan-Garden soaps contain essential oils, mixed with an infused herb with the same name, a natural colorant from the same dry herb, or mixed with rosemary.
 Rosemary as an infused oil is prominent present in the Cretan Garden series because of its skin protecting and nourishing qualities.

-Oregano – Oregano has a very strong aroma, the scent is charismatic, intense, warm, savoury, spicy, herbal, and balances the second chakra – the sacral chakra.
+Oregano – Oregano has a very strong aroma, the scent is charismatic, intense, warm, savory, spicy, herbal, and balances the second chakra – the sacral chakra.
 Oregano soap is an disinfectant soap: it is antibacterial, antifungal, antiviral.
 Avoid using near to eyes, and the intimate zones.
-Can be used in footbaths to treat athlete feet: grate a little part of the bar and stir it for a while till all particles are dissolved.
-Can also be used to spray leaves of plants, to kill aphids.
+Can be used in foot baths to treat athlete feet: grate a little part of the bar and stir it for a while till all particles are dissolved.
+It can also be used to spray leaves of plants, to kill aphids.
 Do not let children use the soap without guidance.
 Oregano improves concentration and mood.
 See also here.